 THE ISSUE: Due to COVID-19 and job loss, housing issues now confront people at every income level.
 But homeownership remains the American dream.

-- · 30 clients received counseling to address, resolve or prevent foreclosure (via in person or virtual). - 331 clients served overall.
+- · 30 clients received counseling to address, resolve or prevent foreclosure (via in person or virtual). - 41 clients received counseling to address,